water3d/openet-client/README.md

 arguments = {}  # some set of arguments, similar to the first example my_raster = client.raster.export(arguments)

-# ... any other code you like here - the OpenET API will do its work and make the raster ready - or not, depending on your place in their queue ...
+# ... any other code you like here - the OpenET API will do its work and make the raster ready
+# - or not, depending on your place in their queue

-client.raster.check_statuses()  # check the API's all_files endpoint to see which rasters are ready if my_raster.status == openet_client.raster.STATUS_AVAILABLE  # check that the raster we want is now ready
+client.raster.check_statuses()  # check the OpenET API to see which rasters are ready if my_raster.status == openet_client.raster.STATUS_AVAILABLE:  # check that the raster we want is now ready
-    client.raster.download_available_rasters()  # try to download the ones that are ready and not yet downloaded (from this session)
+    # try to download the ones that are ready and not yet downloaded (from this session)
+    client.raster.download_available_rasters()
 ```

 ### Geodatabase API